This post contains affiliate links. As an Amazon Associate, I may earn from qualifying purchases.

 SHOULD YOU GO FOR IT?

-You can feel uncomfortable any point of time.
+You can feel uncomfortable at any point in time.
 It might be when you’re playing on the field, and it may even happen when you’re sleeping.

-Your doctor might recommend a physiotherapist for you who will help you work out by stretching your arm with exercises which will further strengthen the shoulder muscles.
+Your doctor might recommend a physiotherapist for you who will help you work out by stretching your arm with exercises that will further strengthen the shoulder muscles.

-If your symptoms persist and do not go away in a while, your doctor might recommend you a cortisone- based injection which is a viable anti- inflammatory medicine.
+If your symptoms persist and do not go away in a while, your doctor might recommend a cortisone-based injection which is a viable anti-inflammatory medicine.

 If that doesn’t help, the doctor will send you to get an MRI or an arthrogram done to see the extent of your injuries and evaluate a better treatment for you.